The City Library at Mailänder Platz, Stuttgart

 Current developments

-The origin and operation of the Virtual Library of Musicology (ViFaMusik), the on-going transformation of collections relevant to musical performance and research into online repositories, the generation of research data in digital editions, the changing behaviour of publishers (e-media, open access), the digital publication of audible music via downloads or streaming: all of these are symptoms of a ‘change of paradigms in archiving’, [11] as are the specific demands they place on data modelling and retrieval systems, algorithmic analytical methods, text mining, optical character and optical music recognition, and disciplinary and interdisciplinary contextualisation through linked (open) data.
-[12]
+The origin and operation of musiconn, the on-going transformation of collections relevant to musical performance and research into online repositories, the generation of research data in digital editions, the national initiative for the organisation and use of research data NFDI, the publication of e-media, the digital publication of audible music via downloads or streaming: all of these are symptoms of a ‘change of paradigms in archiving’, [16] as are the specific demands they place on data modelling and retrieval systems, algorithmic analytical methods, text mining, optical character and optical music recognition, and disciplinary and interdisciplinary contextualisation through linked (open) data.
+[17]

 ‘Digital’ is not just another term for ‘electronic’; it is ‘an episteme, and thus an order of knowledge all its own’.
 [18] In any event, it changes the millennia-old function of libraries and archives as memory institutions pure and simple.
 The growing presence of the digital, the increasing number of digital originals (‘digital born’) and the associated specific nature of encoded information (as opposed to historically generated knowledge) have brought about a seismic shift in the way we perceive search results, modes of access and ultimately the conditions of reception.